YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 Color image in CPU or GPU memory is a three-dimensional tensors, Grayscale image is a two-dimensional matrix.
 Each pixel is int type or float type.
-For instance, in the PyTorch framework, image is saved as "torch.FloatTensor", that memory consumption of each pixel is 4 bytes.
+For instance, in the PyTorch framework, image is saved as "torch.FloatTensor", that size of each pixel is 4 bytes.
-For 14 million $H \times W \times C$ size color images , its memory consumption is :
+The memory size for storing this dataset after resize is :

 $$
 \frac{336 \times 336 \times 3 \times 14,197,122 \times 4} {1,024 \times 1,024 \times 1,024} = 17,912.66 GB
 $$

+It is a huge number for memory capacity.

-When splitted into 36 sub datasets, the memory consumption of each sub-dataset is approximately :
+We split the dataset into 36 sub datasets.
+The size of each sub-dataset is approximately :

 $$
 \frac{17,912.66} {36} = 497.57 GB
 $$

+Our device—DGX A100[10], has 2 TB memory.
+It is able to store the sub-dataset in memory.
+We can directly transfer images from CPU memory to GPU memory during the training.
+For each batch images that batch size is 512, this process takes 0.003 seconds.
+The same batch data load in CPU memory from disk, that takes average 0.43 seconds, about 39 % of the training time;

 You can use these weights to obtain our results：[Weight Link](https://pan.baidu.com/s/1PxdMktuot0MF5OJE0BF0UQ?pwd=wiyq) (To be updated)